My home page.

 2005 issue.
 Read article in English.

-- Introduction to my book "Orbital Space Colonies" The publisher cancelled not only the book,
+- Introduction and one chapter of my book "Orbital Space Colonies" The publisher cancelled not only the book,

 but the entire division of the company.
 I still like the intro ...